Maintenance

 3 months

-Check Shade Sail for any sagging or flapping.
-If re-tensioning is required, please arrange for an Installer to carry out the works
+• Check shade sail for any sagging or flapping.
+If re-tensioning is required, please arrange for a trained professional to carry out the works

 6 months